|

 before we found something that worked and she was none too pleased to

-adapted fairly readily, but she does spend a considerable amount of
+adapted fairly readily, but she did spend a considerable amount of

 time sleeping in her faux-shearling "cave."
 I originally